nopnop2002/esp-idf-sd-bench/README.md

 I used the ESP32-CAM development board.
 ESP32-CAM development board comes with an SDMMC card reader.
 I attached an SDSPI card reader to this board.
-And I used the same SD card.
+And I used the same micro SD card.

 # Installation for ESP32
 ```